esaruoho/paketti-manual/README.md

 ### 8 Macro Knobs for controlling Paketti Instrument Macros

-I think one of the most consistent points of pleasure that Paketti can provide for those with MIDI devices is this:
+I think one of the most consistent points of pleasure that Paketti can provide for those with MIDI controllers is this:
 ![](Screenshots/midimacros.png)
 What you're seeing are 8 pre-configured macro knobs.
 And two versions of the macro knobs for controlling the Selected Instrument settings.
 This means that after you're done configuring Macro2: Cutoff, Macro3: Resonance, Macro4: Cutoff LfoAmp, Macro5: Cutoff LfoFreq, Macro6: Drive, Macro7: ParallelComp Macro8: Pitchbend Inertia -- every time you're on any single Paketti Instrument, your 8 knob midicontroller will let you control these settings.